[(1) The directors of a company must prepare a strategic report for each financial year of the company.

 the strategic report must be a consolidated report (a “group strategic report”) relating to the undertakings included in the consolidation.

-(4) A group strategic report may, where appropriate, give greater emphasis to the matters that are significant to the undertakings included in the consolidation, taken as a whole.
+(4) A group strategic report may, where appropriate, give greater emphasis to the matters that are significant to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.